Sword-wielding man dressed as ninja injures soldiers training at California airport - NewsBreak

 Sword-wielding man dressed as ninja injures soldiers training at California airport

-(NEXSTAR) – On Sept.
-18, police responded to a report of an assault at the Inyokern Airport in Inyokern, where 26 special operations soldiers were “hunkered down” in a hangar following the attacks, Stars and Stripes reported.
+On Sept.
+18, police responded to a report of assault at the Inyokern Airport in Inyokern, where 26 special operations solders were “hunkered down” in a hangar following the attacks, Stars and Stripes reported.1 left with life-threatening injuries after a shooting in East Nashville

-A man in California has been arrested after striking a special operations soldier with a sword and injuring another with a piece of asphalt, all while dressed in “full ninja garb,” according to an incident report that has since been confirmed by a U.S. Army spokesperson.Capitol Police chief talks about insurrection, says force is ‘in a better place’

 The sheriff’s office has identified the attacker as 25-year-old Gino Rivera.
 He has been charged with attempted homicide, assault with a deadly weapon, brandishing a weapon, brandishing a weapon with the intent to resist or prevent an arrest, vandalism, and obstructing/delaying a peace officer in the discharge of their duties, according to police.